Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Lifegiving (IV)

-Any time you spend a recovery to heal, you can spend an additional recovery to heal additional hit points equal to your recovery value.
+Any time you spend a recovery to heal, you can spend one additional recovery to heal additional hit points equal to your recovery value.

 ### Ophiduan (II)